seanpmaxwell/jet-validators/README.md

 (key: string, val1: unknown, val2: unknown) => void;
 ```

-- The callback function provides the values that failed during the comparison will fire everytime a comparison fails:
+- The callback function provides the values that failed during the comparison and will fire everytime a comparison fails:
 ```typescript
 import { customDeepCompare } from 'jet-validators/util';